10up/gutenberg-best-practices/reference/03-Blocks/block-locking.md

 ## Restricting which inner blocks can be used

 The core column, group, and cover block support the ability to restrict which blocks are allowed within the inner blocks area.
-This is being done via two attributes that exist on the se blocks.
+This is being done via two attributes that exist on these blocks.
 The `allowedBlocks` and `templateLock` attributes can be set via the html comment in patterns to restrict which blocks can be inserted within a specific pattern.
 And with the ability to also define a `templateLock` you can even make it so that editors cannot move or remove any of the children within a column for example.

 ```php
 <!-- wp:columns -->